-Clarithromycin appears to have immunomodulatory effects and direct antineoplastic properties, Dr. Puig noted in her presentation, and previous research has shown that adding clarithromycin to standard Rd treatment for patients with MM who are not eligible for autologous hematopoietic cell transplantation is safe and enhances response.
+Clarithromycin appears to have immunomodulatory effects and direct antineoplastic properties, Dr. Puig noted in her presentation, and previous non-randomized studies have shown that adding clarithromycin to standard Rd treatment for patients with MM who are not eligible for autologous hematopoietic cell transplantation is safe and enhances response.

-The open-label, randomized, phase III GEM-Claridex trial included 286 patients with previously untreated MM.
-Patients were randomized 1:1 to receive Rd (lenalidomide 25 mg daily plus dexamethasone 40 mg on days 1, 8, 15, and 22) with or without clarithromycin 500 mg daily.
+To build a larger evidence base examining clarithromycin plus Rd, Dr. Puig and researchers conducted the open-label, randomized, phase III GEM-Claridex trial, which included 286 patients with previously untreated MM.
+Patients were randomized 1:1 to receive Rd (lenalidomide 25 mg daily plus dexamethasone 40 mg on days 1, 8, 15, and 22) with or without clarithromycin 500 mg twice daily.
 Treatment continued until disease progression or unacceptable toxicity.

 During a median follow-up of 16 months (range = 1-47), patients received a median of 10 treatment cycles (range = 1-40) in the Rd group and 8 cycles (range = 1-40) in the clarithromycin group.
 All patients experienced at least one adverse event (AE), and most experienced at least one grade ≥3 treatment-emergent AE: 82.5% (n=118) in the Rd group and 81.8% (n=117) in the clarithromycin group.
 There were no significant differences in rates of hematologic AEs, except for anemia, which was more frequently reported in the Rd arm (17.4% vs. 14.6%; p=0.04).

 A substantial number of patients discontinued treatment: 66 (46.2%) in the Rd group and 91 (63.2%) in the clarithromycin group.
-Discontinuations were mostly due to disease progression:
+“Importantly, the percentage of treatment discontinuations was significantly higher in the clarithromycin arm, due to a higher percentage of toxicity-related death,” Dr. Puig reported.
+“In contrast, the percentage of patients discontinuing due to disease progression was significantly higher in the Rd arm.”

 - disease progression: 31 (47%) in the Rd arm and 26 (28.6%) in the clarithromycin group